What are the membership CPE requirements?

 - CPE requirements have been met.

-- Records and documents that support the CPE compliance have been maintained.
+- Records and documents have been maintained that support the CPE compliance.

 - Records and documents may be audited.

-Members are encouraged to use the WICPA's online CPE Tracker to record both formal and informal CPE activities since this will simplify the process of recording.
-Additionally, formal learning activities obtained through the WICPA will be added automatically.
-Certain qualifying informal activities (such as committee attendance and board service) also will be added automatically.
+Members are encouraged to use the WICPA's CPE Tracker to record both formal and informal CPE activities since this will simplify the process of recording.
+Additionally, formal learning activities held by the WICPA will be automatically added and certain qualifying informal (e.g., committee attendance and board service) activities will automatically be added.

 Up to 3 ethics credits that exceeded the earlier compliance period ethics requirement may be carried forward to satisfy the compliance period to which they are carried over.

-Credits earned during the first 12 months of a compliance period can be carried back to the immediately preceding compliance period to the extent necessary to satisfy the CPE requirements for such preceding period, provided the credits carried back are not used to satisfy the requirement for more than one compliance period.
+Credits earned during the first 12 months of a compliance period can be carried back to the immediately preceding compliance period to the extent necessary to satisfy the CPE requirements for such preceding period, provided the carry-back credits are not used to satisfy CPE for more than one compliance period.

 Can I request a waiver for my CPE requirements?